Public Resources

 When I mentioned my other concerns, the look on their face made me feel rather foolish.
 It was already an embarrassing problem, and it became even more embarrassing when I was made to feel silly.
 I actually had a doctor say to me, “Oh, you’ve just had two kids.
 You should see women who have had four kids, it’s like you can drive a bus in.”
 So basically, it was like, “Be happy you didn’t have two more kids.”
 Basically, you are left with the impression that it is something you just have to live with.’

-The Ultimate V is a personalised, tailored programme, created by me, for you.
+“The Ultimate V” is a personalised, tailored programme, transitioning from Concept & Thesis, through to application.
+It has been created by me, for you.
 It is unapologetic in its aim, to restore your pelvic floor function.
 Individual outcomes reflect the wide variety of concerns and circumstances which exist and as such, every patient is treated as an individual and counselled about potential outcomes, risks and recovery.
 I will treat and, with my assistance, you will maintain.”

 Surgery

-• Labiaplasty
+- Labiaplasty

-• Vaginoplasty
+- Vaginoplasty

-• Hymenoplasty
+- Hymenoplasty

-• Mons pubis reduction
+- Mons pubis reduction

-• Sexual function surgery
+- Sexual function surgery

 Treatments

-• Laser treatments
+- Laser treatments

-• Platelet Rich Plasma (PRP) treatments
+- Platelet Rich Plasma (PRP) treatments

-• Radiofrequency needling
+- Radiofrequency needling

-• Healite LED therapy
+- Healite LED therapy

 Dr Oseka Onuma believes that expertise does not happen by accident, it requires thought, dedication, and hard work.
 This is his comfort zone.
 However, expertise is not enough.
 Empathy combined with experience set him apart from the conventional approach to pelvic floor medicine and surgery.
-When you are ready, we will be here for you.
+When you are ready, he will be here for you.

-For in-depth information read my book, ‘The Ultimate V.’
+For in-depth information read my book, “The Ultimate V”.

 Excellence in Form and Function.
 Prevent, Treat and Maintain.